UdotCASH/uTransmute/README.md

 The standard SwapTunnel contract has 2 functions - be authorized to receive token Y from Ethereum and then receive the EOS account info the tokens to be distributed on the destination chain via the Oracle.

-Once a user sends their tokens and destination account to the SwapTunnel, the ERC20 tokens will become non-fungible and the EOS tokens will be teleported to their destination account on the EOS chain.
+Once a user sends their tokens and destination account to the SwapTunnel, the ERC20 tokens will become non-fungible and the EOS tokens will be swapped to their destination account on the EOS chain.

 The developer can choose to either send the tokens to a 0X000 address and thereby 🔥 them, or hold them in the SwapTunnel contract.